-Jay Karahan Law PLLC is currently working on a Title IX case with another prominent Houston attorney involving a university’s recent expulsion of a college student accused of misconduct.
+Jay Karahan Law PLLC is currently working on a Title IX case with another prominent Houston attorney involving a university’s recent suspension of a college student accused of misconduct.

 Title IX is part of the Education Act of 1972 that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 This effectively requires equal opportunities in recruitment, sports and curriculum, as well as protection against sexual harassment and assault.
 Historically, federally funded schools have been allowed to investigate and “adjudicate” all allegations with an internal process that does not apply traditional judicial standards of procedural due process.
 Instead, Title IX school misconduct “investigations” are internal, which means that the “investigators” and conduct panel decisionmakers are often teachers and other school administrative officials acting in a volunteer capacity.
 School administration officials are very sensitive about how these cases are resolved because federal funding to their schools hang in the balance.
 School conduct hearing rules and procedural practices governing the adjudication of the internal investigations may or may not allow witnesses to testify, or to even allow legal representation at the hearing.
 Once a “verdict” is rendered by these conduct panels, there are scant, narrow options to appeal and to reverse their decisions other than pursuing expensive civil litigation to seek damages for unconstitutional deprivation of property rights.
 Since completing one’s education has been ruled a constitutional property right the federal courts have consistently held that procedural due process is required before depriving students of their education.